Traffic & Transit

 Hwang also called on town officials to remove projected traffic camera revenue from Fairfield’s general fund budget and instead dedicate those funds to roadway safety efforts.

-Vitale reportedly agrees, telling CT Insider that the revenue generated by the program will be moved from the police department budget to a road safety improvement account.
+Vitale agrees that the revenue generated by the program will be dedicated to road safety.

 "We wrote the 2023 law in a way that was explicit that funds generated through these programs must be dedicated to roadway safety purposes only," Hwang said.
 "The projected revenue should be placed into a dedicated roadway safety account for education, signage, awareness, and traffic safety improvements and not viewed as general operating revenue."